Hi, my name is Alex, and I have an addiction, and it consumes me. But, really, I can stop whenever I want.

 I have a NEED to plan parties.

-So here we go again… Hi my name is Alex and I have an addition to planning parties.
+So here we go again… Hi my name is Alex, and I have an addiction to planning parties.
 There it’s out!

 Baby Shower Ideas and Highlights:

-Invites – I really like to use an evite if I don’t have time to send out proper paper invitations – which I do much prefer but an evite is a great time saver.
-I do really like how evite keeps track of my RSVPs and does a reminder for me.
+Invites – I really like to use an evite if I don’t have time to send out proper paper invitations – which I do much prefer, but an evite is a great time saver.
+I do really like how evite keeps track of my RSVPs and sends me a reminder.
 You can also send out updates as needed.

-To make Sun Tea: Fill up your drink dispenser with water put 6 to 8 tea bags in and let it sit for 6 to 12 hours in the sun – I just leave it out for a day.
+To make Sun Tea: Fill up your drink dispenser with water, place 6 to 8 tea bags in and let it sit for 6 to 12 hours in the sun.

-Bites – At this event I served a cheese plate, fruit plate, veggie plate (made by friend Heidi), popcorn cups and a most beautiful cake (made by friend Katie).
-If you keep it to a few items for the food that always works well – it will go a lot further than you think.
-Of course you don’t want your guests to go hungry but I always have tons of left overs.
+Bites – At this event, I served a cheese plate, fruit plate, veggie plate (made by friend Heidi), popcorn cups, and a beautiful cake (made by friend Katie).
+Keeping it simple with the food always works well- it will go a lot further than you think.
+Of course, you don’t want your guests to go hungry, but I always have tons of leftovers.

-Gifts – Since this is Izzy’s 3rd baby I asked her what she needed as she had said she had most everything and did not have a registry for this one.
-What she was really in need of was diapers, wipes and basics like onesies so I passed that along to the guests.
-Some people like myself had noticed things that Izzy could use and brought those instead.
+Gifts – Since this is Izzy’s 3rd baby, I asked her what she needed as she had said she had most everything and did not have a registry.
+What she was really in need of was diapers, wipes, and basics like onesies, so I passed that along to the guests.
 I gave her a diaper bag from J.W.
-Shorter and Son and she just loved it.
-If you are looking for a gift look there – they have the most wonderful, special and original gifts to gush over.
+Shorter and Son, and she just loved it.
+If you are looking for a gift, look there – they have the most beautiful, special, and original gifts to gush over.

 Games – We had some fun ones!
-People were actually asking if there were more which I feel like never happens.
-Freeze tiny babies in ice cubes and then the first lady to have her ice cube melt in her drink yells ‘my water broke’ and wins a prize.
+Freeze tiny babies in ice cubes, and then the first lady to have her ice cube melt in her drink yells ‘my water broke’ and wins a prize.
 I just love that one – so funny.
 The other one that we did was handing out tiny diapers with tiny safety pins on them.
-They ladies unwrapped the diapers and one found a little piece of chocolate inside a ‘dirty diaper’ – ha!
+The ladies unwrapped the diapers, and one found a little piece of chocolate inside a ‘dirty diaper’ – ha!
 The person with the ‘dirty diaper’ wins a prize.
 I gave out pump hand-soap and cocktail napkins as prizes.
-Lots of laughter took place and the games livened things up.
+Lots of laughter took place, and the games livened things up.
 Check out other baby shower game ideas here.